 Students whose program interests include both Spanish and Latin American studies may apply to participate in an exchange program in Chile.
 Intermediate Spanish skills (Spanish 204 or its equivalent, minimally), sophomore standing with a minimum grade point average of 3.0 or better, and approval of the Spanish section are required.
 Almost all Valpo students can study abroad in Chile without delaying graduation IF they plan carefully with their academic advisor.

-The deadline to apply for the Spring Semester of 2018 is October 1st.
+The deadline to apply for Fall 2018 or the 2018-2019 Academic Year is March 1, 2018.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.